Due to the Coronaviurs pandemic, please see below for the current procedures in surgery:

 - Due to high demand, please allow 5 working days for prescriptions to be processed at the current time.

-- If you are attending surgery, please press the intercom buzzer once and wait outside.
-Our receptionists are busy answering the phones and the door, and will be with you as soon as possible.
+- If you are attending surgery, please note that only two people are allowed at the reception desk at any time.
+Our receptionists are busy answering the phones aswell, and will be with you as soon as possible.

-- If you are collecting anything from the surgery, reception will bring it out so you do not have to enter the surgery.
-Please collect non-urgent items after 2pm, as we are very busy in the mornings.
+- Please collect non-urgent items after 2pm, as we are very busy in the mornings.

 - If you are entering the surgery, you must wear a face covering and socially distance whilst you are inside.
 Hand sanitiser is available.
 These procedures will still apply after 19th July 2021.

 Please visit the following sites for further information:

 - London Borough of Bexley coronavirus guidance and support

 - Royal Borough of Greenwich coronavirus guidance and support

 - Face coverings: when to wear one, exemptions, and how to make your own

 - How to avoid catching and spreading coronavirus

 - Get support if you’re clinically extremely vulnerable to coronavirus